Morávka (Frýdek-Místek District)

 Morávka (Morawka, Morawka) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,300 inhabitants.

 Geography

 Morávka is located about 15 km southeast of Frýdek-Místek and 30 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia, on the border with Slovakia.
 The municipality lies in the Moravian-Silesian Beskids.
-The highest point is the Malý Travný mountain at 1100 m above sea level.
+The highest point is the mountain Malý Travný at 1100 m above sea level.

 The Morávka River originates here and flows across the entire municipal territory.
-The Morávka Reservoir was built on the river in the municipality in 1961–1967.
+The Morávka Reservoir was built on the river within the municipality in 1961–1967.

 History

 Morávka was established in 1615.
 It was then a part of the Friedek state country that was split from the Duchy of Teschen in 1573, which was a part of the Kingdom of Bohemia.
 After World War I and fall of Austria-Hungary, it became a part of Czechoslovakia.

 During World War II, the inhabitants of the municipality took part in the anti-Nazi resistance.
 In December 1944, the Nazis captured the guerrilla group and after interrogation and torture they obtained information about their supporters: 14 people of the village were executed, 10 were deported into a concentration camp.